Ministry-approved title: Bachelor Of Applied Arts (paralegal Studies)

 Please contact the international office.

-Developed in response to the growing need for legal representation and access to the justice system, this degree program prepares students with the knowledge, skills and expertise required to work in a variety of legal fields.
+Developed in response to the growing need for legal representation and access to the justice system, the paralegal honours bachelor degree program prepares students with the knowledge, skills and expertise required to work in a variety of legal fields.
+In addition to gaining a solid understanding of legal concepts and practices, students will also develop essential soft skills such as client communication, ethical decision-making, and critical thinking.

-Courses in this program will provide students with the legal context they require as well as the cultural competency lens to provide legal services to diverse populations including immigrants, refugees, Indigenous peoples, women and people who identify as 2SLGBTQIA+.
+Courses in the paralegal bachelor degree program will provide students with the legal context they require as well as the cultural competency lens to provide legal services to diverse populations, including immigrants, refugees, Indigenous peoples, women and people who identify as 2SLGBTQIA+.
 To best serve their future clients, students will gain an in-depth understanding of human rights claims, disability applications, Immigration and Refugee Board hearings, criminal code offences involving those who have experienced inter-generational trauma and applications involving mental health, housing and financial stability issues.

 Through a comprehensive mix of theoretical, research and applied courses, students will apply their knowledge in a mandatory 14-week, 420-hour experiential field placement.
 Students will be equipped with the knowledge and skills required to successfully apply their expertise and professional practice in a legal setting with the ability to translate theoretical learning to the actual field.
 DC’s Faculty of Social and Community Services is dedicated to assisting students securing their field placement and supports them throughout the process.